getzep/zep-python/README.md

 (Currently only available on release candidate versions)

-In the pre-release version `zep-python` sdk comes with `ZepChatMessageHistory` and `ZepVectorStore` classes that are compatible with [Langchain's Python expression language](https://python.langchain.com/docs/expression_language/)
+In the pre-release version `zep-python` sdk comes with `ZepChatMessageHistory` and `ZepVectorStore` classes that are compatible with [LangChain's Python expression language](https://python.langchain.com/docs/expression_language/)

 In order to use these classes in your application, you need to make sure that you have `langchain_core` package installed, please refer to [Langchain's docs installation section](https://python.langchain.com/docs/get_started/installation#langchain-core).